How Mary Vincent Survived Lawrence Singleton’s Attack as a Teenager

 Today, Vincent is an accomplished artist with two adult sons.
 In an interview with the Seattle Post-Intelligencer, she says she’s a huge fan of Lord of the Rings, and considers herself to be a “hobbit at home.”
 Vincent is open and honest about her trauma, saying that she struggled for years after the attack.
 But her art and raising a family helped her to heal and grow.
 Back in 2009, she spoke at a crime victim’s event in Ventura County, CA and shared her artwork.

 Mary Vincent’s art often portrays powerful women as female action figures.
 Some may be scantily-clad, others fully clothed, but all are self-assured and ready to fight.
 Vincent learned how to improve her arm prosthetics using spare parts, and now has a wider range of motion to better craft her illustrations, which she now sells.

-Though she’s thriving now, it wasn’t always like this.
+Though she’s thriving now, it took many years of healing, both emotional and physical, to feel safe again after surviving what happened to her as a 15-year-old.
 When Singleton was released early from prison for good behavior, Vincent said the nightmares came back.
-On one occasion, she had even broken her own ribs from jolting awake during these night terrors
+On one occasion, she had even broken her own ribs from jolting awake during these night terrors.

 Share Mary’s story

 More stories: How Cindy Paulson Escaped Serial Killer Robert Hansen